ucam-department-of-psychiatry/camcops/docs/source/administrator/server_config_file.rst

 *String.*

 Clicking on your institution's logo in the CamCOPS menu will take you to this URL.
-Edit this to point to your institution:
+Edit this to point to your institution.

 LOCAL_LOGO_FILE_ABSOLUTE